VikParuchuri/marker/README.md

 - `--disable_image_extraction`: Don't extract images from the PDF.
 If you also specify `--use_llm`, then images will be replaced with a description.
 - `--page_range TEXT`: Specify which pages to process.
 Accepts comma-separated page numbers and ranges.
 Example: `--page_range "0,5-10,20"` will process pages 0, 5 through 10, and page 20.
 - `--force_ocr`: Force OCR processing on the entire document, even for pages that might contain extractable text.
+- `--strip_existing_ocr`: Remove all existing OCR text in the document and re-OCR with surya.
 - `--debug`: Enable debug mode for additional logging and diagnostic information.
 - `--processors TEXT`: Override the default processors by providing their full module paths, separated by commas.
 Example: `--processors "module1.processor1,module2.processor2"`
 - `--config_json PATH`: Path to a JSON configuration file containing additional settings.